 Award Presentation Ceremony

 Presentation of the Order of the Marechaussee will be conducted during very special events such as formal dinners and similar affairs.
 It should be conducted in a similar fashion to military award presentations.
 It will be presented by the highest ranking Military Police Officer or Command Sergeant Major.
 The Chief of the Regiment reserves the right to present the award in the USAMPS footprint.
-Requests for a non-MP to present the award must be sent to the Regimental Adjutant and receive prior permission from the Chief of the Regiment.
+Requests for a non-MP to present the award must be sent to the Regimental leadership and receive prior permission from the Chief of the Regiment.

 The medal should only be worn to formal Military Police Corps Regiment sponsored dinners, events, balls and other formal occasions or functions that will not detract from the dignity of the award.
 When worn with civilian attire, it shall only be worn at the coat and tie level of dress.
 The medal can be worn around the neck or clasped to the lapel of a suit jacket or tie, an evening gown, or a semi-formal gown.